SovereignEdgeEU-COGNIT/cognit-ops-forge/README.md

   :version: 6.8 # OpenNebula version to install.
 Defaults to 6.8 if missing
   :password: "opennebula" # password for the oneadmin user.
 Defaults to opennebula if missing
   :ee_token: <your_ee_token> # OpenNebula Enterprise Edition token.
 If missing Prometheus integration will not exist.
+:cognit:
+  :engine_port: 1337 # The port where the Provisioning Engine will be bound to onits instance.
+Defaults to 1337.
 ```

 When finished, you should receive information about how to connect to each instance.
 For example